Govt increases salaries despite financial constraints: Parliamentarians

-The decision has been hailed by all sections of society, as it demonstrates the government’s commitment to supporting the middle class and alleviating their financial burdens, said parliamentarians in the National Assembly on Friday.
+The decision has been hailed by all sections of society, as it demonstrates the government’s commitment to supporting the middle class and alleviating their financial burdens, said parliamentarians.

-According to the official announcement, the government has increased salaries by 35 percent for employees in Grade-1 to 16, and by 30 percent for those in grade-17 and above.
-Additionally, the pension has been raised by 17.5 percent, benefiting retired government personnel.
-Furthermore, employees with wages would receive Rs.30,000.
+According to the official announcement, the government has increased salaries by 35 per cent for employees in Grade-1 to 16, and by 30 per cent for those in grade-17 and above.
+Additionally, the pension has been raised by 17.5 per cent, benefiting retired government personnel.
+Furthermore, employees with wages would receive Rs 32,000.

 The decision to increase salaries and pensions comes at a time when many countries including Pakistan are grappling with economic challenges due to the COVID-19 pandemic and its aftermath.